Many of us use a smartphone these days - they do so much, it's difficult not to.

-Smartphone use while talking IRL
+Smartphone use while talking in real life

 Talking in real life is a rare treat these days, so should you be fully focused on the conversation?

-But if you're in a group talking about movies and you take a digital trip to IMDB to look something up, that enhances the situation.
+But, if you're in a group talking about movies and you take a digital trip to IMDB to look something up, that enhances the situation.

 Smartphones at dinner